 Ms. Landauer graduated from Boston University School of Public Health with a Master of Public Health in 2019.
 She completed a Bachelor of Arts in Anthropology and History & Philosophy of Science from the University of Pittsburgh in 2015.
-She also received a Learning Design and Technology Graduate Certificate at Harvard Extension School.
+She completed a Learning Design and Technology Graduate Certificate from Harvard Extension School in 2024.

 Current Projects